The-Symbol/project/README.md

-Simple Create, Read, Update, Delete (CRUD) in PHP & MySQL
+Simple Create, Read, Update, Delete (CRUD) in PHP & MySQL -Objective : This PHP project is Pushed to the AWS ec2 instance for Hosting
 ========

 A simple and basic system to add, edit, delete and view using PHP and MySQL.